The success of an eCommerce platform is first and foremost measured by its sales levels and customer loyalty.

 №6: Attention is a limited resource

-High-quality code and logically structured interface respresent an important factor, especially taken user concentration and attention deficiency when they have several tabs open and lots of shopping choices.
+High-quality code and logically structured interface respresent an important factor, especially taking into account user concentration and attention deficiency when they have several tabs open and lots of shopping choices.

 №7: Human first

-This is our main principle that we pay attention to in all our projects.
-Our buyers are not some abstract users.
+This is our main principle that we pay the most attention to in all our projects.
+Our buyers are not abstract entities.
 They are your friends and relatives.
 Keep that in mind.

 You'll get more of our insights at our events.
 Follow the news!